SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 rm -rf data/__MACOSX
 ```

-The heart of our application is the code for our model.
-The first piece is an image data generator.
-This script will return a generator function, which itself returns a batch of images when called, and in the case of our training set, will do a few image augmentations.
+The heart of our application is the machine learning model.
+Here is the first piece, an image data generator function.
+This script will return a generator function, which itself returns a batch of images when called, and in the case of our training set, it will do a few image augmentations.

 ```python
 # /model/data_generator.py